September 28, 2021

-This happens.
-More than we’d like to admit.
+This happens more than we’d like to admit.
 But you can prevent it from happening to you by registering a trademark on your name and logo.

 Having a registered trademark gives you different protections.
-The most obvious is that you prevent others from using your name, phrase, or symbol.
+Most importantly, it prevents others from using your name, phrase, or symbol.
 You can sue anyone that infringes on your trademark and block them from entering any goods through customs.

 Think of Apple Inc., for instance.
 They’ve always been Apple, Inc. but their logo has changed over time: